-On 18 December 2014, the Ministry of Finance appointed Mr. Johan H. Andresen as Chair of the Council.
+On June 1, 2023, the Ministry of Finance appointed Mr. Svein Richard Brandtzæg as Chair of the Council.

 Brandtzæg has a doctorate in engineering from the Norwegian University of Science and Technology (NTNU) and a diploma in business administration from BI Norwegian Business School.
 Over the course of 34 years, he occupied a variety of positions at Norsk Hydro ASA, both in Norway and abroad.
 For 10 years up until 2019, he was the company’s CEO.
 Brandtzæg has served on the boards of directors of numerous enterprises and industry associations.
-He is currently vice chair of DNB ASA, dormakaba SG and Swiss Steel AG, and a director of Mondi PLC.
+He is currently chair of Dormakaba AG, vice chair of Swiss Steel AG, and a director of Mondi PLC.

 Hellestveit is a lawyer, with a doctorate in humanitarian law.
 She also holds a MPhil in Middle Eastern Studies.
 Hellestveit has worked at various research institutions, including PRIO, SMR, NUPI, IKOS and ILPI.
 She has also worked as a non-resident fellow at the Atlantic Council in Washington DC.
 She is currently a researcher at the Norwegian Academy of International Law and is a special advisor at the Norwegian National Human Rights Institution.
 Hellestveit has authored a textbook on the international law of war and several books on armed conflict.